microsoft/sqllinuxlabs/deploy_and_explore/readme.md

 **STOP: This lab requires you have already followed the instructions in the prelab**

 This lab will walk you through the basics of deploying SQL Server and command line tools on Linux using Red Hat Enterprise Linux (RHEL).
-Then you will go through a few exercises to get more familiar with Linux, connect to SQL Serer on Linux with tools, and learn to use the mssql-conf script.
+Then you will go through a few exercises to get more familiar with Linux, connect to SQL Server on Linux with tools, and learn to use the mssql-conf script.

 You should have already completed the prelab to setup RHEL in an Azure Virtual Machine and installed an ssh client, SQL Operations Studio, and SQL Server Management Studio (Windows clients only).